Skip to main content

 Targeted therapy drugs

 Chemo drugs can help many people with AML, but these drugs don’t always cure the disease.
 Newer targeted drugs that specifically attack some of the gene changes seen in AML cells have become an important part of treatment for some people.
-These drugs don't work the same way as standard chemotherapy drugs.
+These drugs don't work the same way as standard chemo drugs.
 Some examples include:

-FLT3 inhibitors.
-In some people with AML, the leukemia cells have a change (mutation) in the FLT3 gene.
+FLT3 inhibitors: In some people with AML, the leukemia cells have a change (mutation) in the FLT3 gene.
 Drugs called FLT3 inhibitors target AML cells with this gene change.
 FLT3 inhibitors such as midostaurin (Rydapt), quizartinib (Vanflyta), and gilteritinib (Xospata) are now approved to treat people whose AML cells have an FLT3 mutation.
-Several other FLT3 inhibitors are now being studied as well..
+Several other FLT3 inhibitors are now being studied as well.

-IDH inhibitors.
-In some people with AML, the leukemia cells have a mutation in the IDH1 or IDH2 gene, which stops the cells from maturing properly.
-IDH inhibitors can help the leukemia cells mature into normal blood cells.
+IDH inhibitors: In some people with AML, the leukemia cells have a mutation in the IDH1 or IDH2 gene, which stops the cells from maturing properly.
+IDH inhibitors can help leukemia cells mature into normal blood cells.
 Some of these drugs, such as enasidenib (Idhifa), olutasidenib (Rezlidhia), and ivosidenib (Tibsovo), are now approved to treat AML with certain IDH gene mutations.
 Several other IDH inhibitors are now being studied as well.

 Immunotherapy drugs